 The Tahltan Nation removed its membership from the agency in 2016, to embark on their own Nation’s governance plan and to receive all child welfare services from the Ministry of children and family development (MCFD), rather than NIFCS.

-The current goal of NIFCS is to achieve C6 delegation in order to provide full protection services within member communities.
+NIFCS has received its C6 delegation in November 2017 and is now providing full child protection services within our member band communities.
 The service delivery model is community based and prevention focused which to include: Family Support Workers and Child and Family Teams in each community who will support children and youth in care to make cultural connections with their extended families, culture and communities.
-The C6 planning is taking place with regularity and rapidity by engaging in monthly meetings with local MCFD, Provincial Aboriginal Branch and NIFCS staff and Board.